Explore Baltimore, Maryland for Less Than $50 a Day

 Spent: $5 for parking

-From here, we walked over to the Lexington Market.
+From here, we walked over to Lexington Market.

-First established in 1782 and rebuilt and reimagined as recently as 2022, the Lexington Market has an impressive history in Baltimore.
-It is the oldest public market in the United States and is thought to be one of the oldest continuously operating public markets in the world.
+First established in 1782 and rebuilt and reimagined as recently as 2022, Lexington Market has an impressive history in Baltimore.
+It is the oldest public market in the United States and is thought to be one of the world's oldest continuously operating public markets.
 The 60,000-square-foot space houses more than 45 vendors serving everything from coffee and pastries to Asian and Southern favorites.
-There is also a fish market and butcher shop, plus a soap company and micro-bookstore.
+There is also a fish market, butcher shop, soap company, and micro-bookstore.

 I am obsessed with Korean food, so the moment I saw Dosirock — and the chicken katsu curry on their menu — I immediately knew I had to try it.
 I ate the dish often in Hawaii but didn’t find it on many menus in Maryland, so I was excited to try Dosirock’s version.
 While it was a splurge at $19.06 for the curry and a drink, it absolutely did not disappoint.
 The meal was so large that I took my leftovers home to enjoy later.

-After lunch, I grabbed a cup of coffee for the road – an iced honey lavender vanilla latte from Black Acres Roastery, to be exact – for a total of $7.24.
-Coffee is undoubtedly getting expensive, but I love trying new coffee shops, and this latte combined all of my favorite coffee flavors into one – it was so worth it.
+After lunch, I grabbed a cup of coffee for the road — an iced honey lavender vanilla latte from Black Acres Roastery in Lexington Market, to be exact — for a total of $7.24.
+Coffee is undoubtedly getting expensive, but I love trying new coffee shops, and this latte combined all of my favorite coffee flavors into one — it was so worth it.

-Note: There are cheaper options at the market, so if you’re looking to spend a little less, it’s 100 percent doable.
+Note: There are cheaper options at the market, so if you’re looking to spend a little less, it’s 100% doable.

 After lunch, we made our way to Mount Vernon Place.

-Here, you will discover Baltimore’s Washington Monument – the first monument to George Washington constructed in the United States.
-Surrounded by four small parks as well as stunning architecture – including the pictured Mt.
-Vernon Place United Methodist Church, which was built in the Norman-Gothic style of architecture and was completed in 1872.
+Here, you will discover Baltimore’s Washington Monument — the first monument to George Washington constructed in the United States.
+It is surrounded by four small parks and stunning architecture, including the pictured Mt.
+Vernon Place United Methodist Church, which was built in the Norman-Gothic style and completed in 1872.

 We wanted to visit the George Peabody Library, but it was unfortunately closed to the public the day we were in Baltimore.
 I have yet to visit this neighborhood when it was open, but I hope to make it eventually.